Michael Masi: Formula One

 Following Whiting's death before the 2019 Australian Grand Prix, Masi took on the role of Formula One race director.

 Several of Masi's decisions as race director were subject to scrutiny from drivers, teams, and press.
-During the 2020 Turkish Grand Prix qualifying session, cars were sent out on track even when a crane was on the track.
+During the 2020 Turkish Grand Prix qualifying session, cars were sent out on track while a crane was still on the track.
 During the 2021 season, Masi was required to defend the red flag procedures used during the 2021 Azerbaijan Grand Prix.
 In the 2021 Belgian Grand Prix, Masi was criticised for running qualifying in dangerous conditions, and then running the race behind the safety car for three laps, allegedly to ensure points were awarded.
 He was criticized for negotiating with teams to change positions during the 2021 Saudi Arabian Grand Prix.
-The following week, Masi's procedural error in the resumption of the race following a safety car period during the final lap of the 2021 Abu Dhabi Grand Prix was criticised for potentially altering championship results.
+The following week, Masi's failure to correctly apply the re-start rules in the resumption of the race following a safety car period during the final lap of the 2021 Abu Dhabi Grand Prix was criticised for potentially altering championship results.
 Mercedes protested the result; the protest was not upheld.

 On 17 February 2022, Masi was removed from his role as Race Director following an FIA analysis into the Abu Dhabi Grand Prix.
 He was replaced by Niels Wittich and Eduardo Freitas as race directors on an alternating basis for the 2022 Formula One season, and Herbie Blash as Permanent Senior Advisor to them.
-A new position within the FIA was offered to Masi.
+A new position within the FIA (Independent Chair of the Supercar Commission) was offered to Masi, which he started in August 2022.

-On 19 March 2022, the FIA published their official report into the Abu Dhabi controversy, concluding that Masi had incorrectly applied regulations, in that not all lapped cars had unlapped themselves, and the safety car had not completed one additional lap before coming back into the pitlane.
-The report attributed these matters to human error.
+On 19 March 2022, the FIA published their official report into the Abu Dhabi controversy, confirming regulation infringements; specifically that "The Race Director called the safety car back into the pit lane without it having completed an additional lap as required by the Formula 1 Sporting Regulations (Article 48.12)".
+The report concluded that Masi incorrectly applied regulations, in that not all lapped cars had unlapped themselves, and the safety car had not completed the mandatory additional lap before coming back into the pitlane.
+The FIA official report attributed these matters to "human error".

-Mercedes boss Toto Wolff subsequently referred to Masi as having been a "liability" to Formula One and stated that Masi did not take well to receiving feedback or criticism from anybody, as well as suggesting that he had acted disrespectfully at times towards some drivers in briefings.